VINTAGE PEARLS, THE BEAUTY BEYOND WORDS

 A Dazzling Varietyvintage pearls, vintage pearl jewelry, antique pearls

 There are 8 distinct kinds of pearls that were used in vintage pearl jewelry.
-They include baroque pearls, blister pearls, cultured pearls, freshwater pearls, mabe pearls, natural pearls, Quahog pearls, and seed pearls.
+They include baroque pearls, blister pearls, cultured pearls, freshwater pearls, mabe pearls, natural pearls, fashion jewellery, Quahog pearls, and seed pearls.

 A Beautiful Color